 Encouraging the next generation of sustainability leadership.
 These awards are sponsored in partnership with Te Rūnanga o Ngāi Tahu.

-These awards are held every two years - 2014 is an awards year.
+These awards are held every two years - 2014 was an awards year.
 The next ceremony is in 2016 - start building your portfolio NOW!

 The Youth Leadership for Sustainability (YLS) award has two categories - individual and group.
 A number of Canterbury young people, who have been making a difference in our communities and schools, have submitted portfolios of their work over the years of the award's existence.

 Information and Application Forms - these will be ready to download in Term 1 2016.

 The application forms can be electronically written and submitted.

 Each of the applicants for the awards illustrate just how varied the activities that youth engage in are: from poetry slams to developing an over arching sustainability strategy for a school through to a major riparian planting programme for the school.

 The 2014 award ceremony was held on 21st September with Chair of Environment Canterbury, Dame Margaret Bazley, and Te Runanga o Ngai Tahu representative, Elizabeth Cunningham presenting the certificates to recipients.
-The ceremony was held at Matthew Fraser House, ECan's Christchurch headquarters.
+The ceremony was held at the Wigram Community Centre.